-Conductometrey [12, 13] and voltage [14] based approaches to electrolyte measurement are not new.
-These efforts model electrolyte content based on the voltage of the circuit in addition to the conductivity of the electrolyte solution.
+Conductometrey [13, 14] and voltage [15] based approaches to electrolyte measurement are not new.
+These efforts model electrolyte content based on the voltage of the circuit and the conductivity of the electrolyte solution.
 These works have demonstrated that a strong electrolyte presence increases the conductivity of a liquid solution.
-These research efforts are generally conducted by expert research teams and are less accessible to those outside the fields of physics and electrical engineering.
+These works are conducted by experts are less accessible to those outside the fields of physics and electrical engineering.

 There are methods of measuring the conductivity of an electrolyte solution using a well-defined research method.
-[10, 11] However, these experiments take considerable and meticulous efforts to perform correctly.
+[11, 12] However, these experiments take considerable and meticulous efforts to perform correctly.
 In these projects, voltage experiments are performed using an off-the-shelf multimeter connected with proprietary circuit components to measure the voltage of liquids.
 This method can allow an individual to see that electrolyte content and the conductance of a solution will vary between products such as sports beverages or juices.
 This method is not feasibly scalable and requires the user to build their own experimental sensor.
 These efforts do not propose a practical design for an unobtrusive and user-friendly system that can accurately measure electrolytes.

-Sensor probes that can be dipped into liquids have been developed into commercial products such as the Vernier Go Direct Conductivity Probe [15] and the Extech EC500 Waterproof ExStik II pH/Conductivity Meter [16]; however, these products are not designed to seamlessly integrate into beverage containers or everyday products that humans would use.
+Sensor probes that can be dipped into liquids have been developed into commercial products such as the Vernier Go Direct Conductivity Probe [16] and the Extech EC500 Waterproof ExStik II pH/Conductivity Meter [17]; however, these products are not designed to seamlessly integrate into beverage containers or everyday products that humans would use.
 These solutions involve dipping a sensor into a beverage.
 These sensors utilize the coaxial cylinders technique in order to measure electrolyte content.
-[17].
+[18].
 We want to distinguish our solution from these works and provide a more human-centered solution.
 We desire a solution that can be integrated into everyday products such as water bottles.

-Numerous research endeavors [18-35] build upon the techniques of conductometry and voltage analysis, while developing electrolyte sensors with a human-centered research perspective.
+Numerous research endeavors [19-36] build upon conductometry and voltage analysis while developing electrolyte sensors with a human-centered research perspective.
 These efforts primarily utilize sweat conductivity to gauge individual electrolyte levels.
-For instance, one proposed system [34] integrates an electrolyte sweat skin sensor into wearable glasses.
+For instance, one proposed system [35] integrates an electrolyte sweat skin sensor into wearable glasses.
 While this research direction is valuable, it caters to specific applications that differ from our needs.
-Our focus lies in directly measuring the electrolyte content of solutions rather than analyzing the sweat of the individual consuming them.
+Our focus is measuring the electrolyte content of solutions rather than analyzing the sweat of the individual consuming them.